dotnet/core-setup/Documentation/building/local-coreclr-corefx.md

 By convention the project will look for PDBs in a directory under `$(CoreCLROverridePath)/PDB` and if found will also copy them.
 If not found no PDBs will be copied.
 If you want to explicitly set the PDB path then you can pass `CoreCLRPDBOverridePath` property to that PDB directory.
 Once you have updated your CoreCLR you can run tests however you usually do and it should be using your copy of CoreCLR.
 If you prefer, you can use a Debug build of System.Private.CoreLib, but if you do you must also use a Debug build of the native portions of the runtime, e.g. coreclr.dll.
 Tests with a Debug runtime will execute much more slowly than with Release runtime bits.
+This override is only enabled for building the NETCoreApp shared framework.

 ## Testing with private CoreFX bits